Carlton Rose

 Carlton S. Rose (February 8, 1962 - March 26, 2006) was an American football player.
 He played college football as a linebacker at the University of Michigan from 1980 to 1983.
-He played professional football as a linebacker in the United States Football League (USFL) in 1984 and 1985 and in the National Football League for the Washington Redskins as a linebacker and during the 1987 NFL strike.
+He played professional football as a linebacker in the United States Football League (USFL) in 1984 and 1985 and in the National Football League (NFL) for the Washington Redskins as a linebacker and during the 1987 NFL strike.

 Early years

 Rose was born in Pompano Beach, Florida, in 1962.
 He attended Stranahan High School in Ft.
 Lauderdale, Florida.

 University of Michigan

 Rose enrolled at the University of Michigan in 1980 and played college football for Bo Schembechler's Michigan Wolverines football teams from 1980 to 1983.
 As a junior, he started 11 games at outside linebacker for the 1982 Michigan Wolverines football team.
 As a senior, he started six games at outside linebacker and won the 1983 Dick Katcher Award.
 He was selected by the conference coaches as a second-team linebacker on the 1983 All-Big Ten Conference football team.